ggonnella/fastsubtrees/docs/paper.md

 If the taxonomic tree
-is annotated with data associated to taxa, hereafter called _attributes_ (e.g. sequence or annotation statistics), an interesting operation is the extraction of distribution of values of an attribute in a given subtree, or in multiple subtrees, which are compared to each other.
+is annotated with data associated to taxa, hereafter called _attributes_ (e.g. sequence or annotation statistics), an interesting operation is the extraction of the values distribution of an attribute in a given subtree, or in multiple subtrees, which are compared to each other.
-This allows for instance to identify uncommon values in some members of a taxon, which in turn can be used in a primer for new biological hypotheses.
+This, for instance, allows for the identification of uncommon values in some members of a taxon, which in turn can be used in a primer for new biological hypotheses.

 No package currently allows for a simple and efficient extraction of a